 IMAGE VIA @CAVEMANGROCER | INSTAGRAM

-If you’re on the North Shore and you need something more, we suggest you take the quick journey to this paleo paradise.
-Two Rivers’ 2,500-square-foot palace features a working butchery, a glass-walled dry-aging room, a delicatessen, a take-out counter, a 32-seat restaurant with a 16-seat patio, and, to top if all off, a liquor license.
-As for the food menu, it had us at Sausage Platter.
-And from the looks of it, we deduce that the 65-Day Dry-Aged Burger may require some close hands-on research.
-Yep, it’s possible that all of your paleolithic desires can be met here.
+If you’re on the North Shore, we suggest you make a stop at this paleo paradise.
+Two Rivers’ 2,500-square-foot shop and eatery features a working butchery, a glass-walled dry-aging room, a delicatessen, a take-out counter, a 32-seat restaurant with a 16-seat patio, and, to top if all off, a liquor license.
+As for the food menu, we can't get enough of the Sausage Platter.
+Even better, you can buy a pack to take home for another day... or later.

-Let your next weekend outing be for your one-stop shop for grass-fed meat, pasture-raised eggs, bones for broth, and seasonal, local, and organic fruit and vegetables.
+On your next weekend outing, bring your reusable tote to this one-stop shop for grass-fed meat, pasture-raised eggs, and seasonal, organic fruit and vegetables.
 Don’t worry — your local farmers market feeds its folk with its paleo-friendly food trucks and meat samples from vendors.
 On your way out, don’t forget to stock up on some fermented foods.
-After all, winter is coming.

-Since you are now a farmers market maven, you are ready for a microadventure over to the North Shore’s Lonsdale Quay Market for some hearty soups, stews, and chowders.
-And, for under $10, you can easily gratify that comfort food craving.
-With a rotating selection of four to five hot soups made daily, in-house, and with the freshest ingredients, German Executive Chef Ralf Dauns’ creations can certainly simmer a stressful day.
-However, if the SeaBus is calling, just take your pick from his 50+ pre-packaged soups and stocks instead.
-But remember, no bread for you.
+Ready for a mini-adventure over to the North Shore’s Lonsdale Quay Market for some hearty soups, stews, and chowders?
+We thought so.
+With a rotating selection of four to five hot soups made daily, in-house, and with the freshest ingredients, German Executive Chef Ralf Dauns’ creations will satisfy your comfort food cravings.
+However, if the SeaBus is calling, take your pick from 50+ pre-packaged soups and stocks.